-Due to the impacts of the COVID-19 pandemic, our operations and supply chain have been adversely affected as our factories in France, Malaysia, Mexico, the Philippines, and the U.S. have been idle.
-To mitigate the impacts, we have implemented cost-cutting measures to protect and maintain our supply chain relationships and manufacturing facilities that will position us for growth as soon as the solar industry stabilizes.
+Due to the impacts of the COVID-19 pandemic, our operations and supply chain have been adversely affected as we temporarily idled our factories in France, Malaysia, Mexico, the Philippines, and the U.S. in March and April 2020.
+To mitigate the impacts, we implemented cost-cutting measures to protect and maintain our supply chain relationships and manufacturing facilities that will position us for growth as soon as the solar industry stabilizes.
 These actions include temporary salary reductions and reduced work weeks.
-We will continue to monitor the impacts of the COVID-19 pandemic on our supply chain relationships, manufacturing facilities, and long-term supply agreements.
+Beginning in June 2020, the majority of our employees resumed a normal five-day work week, returned to full salary, and we continued to ramp up production in our manufacturing facilities.
+We will continue to monitor the impacts of the COVID-19 pandemic on our supply chain relationships, manufacturing facilities, and long-term supply agreements moving forward.
 For more information and discussion on the risks and impact of the COVID-19 pandemic on our supply chain specifically, see "Part 1.
 Item 1A.
 Risk Factors-Risks Related to the Novel Coronavirus ("COVID-19") Pandemic" and "Part 1.
 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Impact of COVID-19 to our Business" herein.
 For additional information about these risks in general, see the risk factors set forth under the caption "Part 1.
 Item 1A.
-Risk Factors-Risks Related to Our Supply Chain," including "-Our long-term, firm commitment supply agreements could result in excess or insufficient inventory, place us at a competitive disadvantage on pricing, or lead to disputes, each of which could impair our ability to meet our cost reduction roadmap, and in some circumstances may force us to take a significant accounting charge" and "-We will continue to be dependent on a limited number of third-party suppliers for certain raw materials and components for our products, which could prevent us from delivering our products to our customers within required timeframes and could in turn result in sales and installation delays, cancellations, penalty payments and loss of market share" of our Annual Report on Form 10-K for the fiscal year ended December 29, 2019.
+Risk Factors-Risks Related to Our Supply Chain," including "-Our long-term, firm commitment supply agreements could result in excess or insufficient inventory, place us at a competitive disadvantage on pricing, or lead to disputes, each of which could impair our ability to meet our cost reduction roadmap, and in some circumstances may force us to take a significant accounting charge" and "-We will continue to be dependent on a limited number of third-party suppliers for certain raw materials and components for our products, which could prevent us from delivering our products to our customers within required timeframes and could in turn result in sales and inst